-To overcome these problems, Yokogawa has introduced Advanced Decision Support (ADS) to assist operators in making the right decisions at times of increased stress such as during the initial stages of operation or during abnormal conditions.
+Advanced Decision Support (ADS) assist operators in making the right decisions at times of increased stress such as during the initial stages of operation or during abnormal conditions.
 The ADS methodology is designed to use best practices to assist operators in semi-structured or unstructured decision-making processes to support operator judgment.

-Advanced Decision Support consists of three key functions: alarm management, human machine interface (HMI) management, and procedure management.
-ADS is a consulting methodology based on Yokogawa consultants specialized in fields such as knowledge engineering and ergonomic design.
-This combination can help customers effectively integrate, engineer and operate the above functions based upon the International Society for Automation (ISA) globally recognized standards:
+ADS consists of three key functions: alarm management, human machine interface (HMI) management, and procedure management.
+It is a consulting methodology based on Yokogawa consultants specialized in fields such as knowledge engineering and ergonomic design.
+This combination can help customers effectively integrate, engineer and operate the above functions based upon the International Society for Automation (ISA) globally recognized several standards.
+Further we offer:

-Control room design needs to take into consideration all aspects of the work environment including operator comfort, ergonomics, safety, ease of communication, functionality, automation of systems, and business policy.
-Yokogawa helps clients physically consolidate and functionally integrate their control rooms.
+Physically consolidate and functionally integrate your control room with all aspects of the work environment including operator comfort, ergonomics, safety, ease of communication, functionality, automation of systems and business policy.

-Yokogawa provides a full range of HMI design consulting capabilities to assist understanding of the current situation compared to industry standards (ISA101) and peer performance; combined with our experience to drive improvement within production facilities.
-Based on our proven performance, knowledge, and experience, we offer consulting services for graphic design of process control system to improve productivity, safety, and the work condition of your plants.
+Based on our proven performance, knowledge and experience, we offer graphic design of process control system to improve productivity, safety and the work condition of your plants.